-To qualify as tax resident for income earned in 2018, teachers who join GIS in August 2018:
+To qualify as tax resident for income earned in 2019, teachers who join GIS in August 2019:

-- 1 MUST BE in Malaysia on 31 December 2018 and 1 January 2019 (2 days); - DO NOT TRAVEL out of Malaysia for more than 14 days for social visits between 1 January 2019 to 1 July 2019.
-If you need to travel, you need to make up for these days to meet the 182 days rule
+- 1 MUST BE in Malaysia on 31 December 2019 and 1 January 2020 (2 days); - 2 DO NOT TRAVEL out of Malaysia for more than 14 days for social visits between 1 January 2020 to 30 June 2020.
+If you need to travel, you need to make up for these days to meet the 182 days rule.

-Teachers are therefore advised to travel domestically from 1 January 2019 until the HR department submits your tax refund application in July 2019.
+Teachers are therefore advised to travel domestically from 1 January 2020 until the People & Culture department submits your tax refund application, which will be in early July 2020.

 As required by Inland Revenue Board of Malaysia, the monthly deduction applicable to an employee who is not resident or not known to be resident in Malaysia shall be at a rate of 28% of his remuneration.
-Therefore for the months of August 2018 to December 2018, you will be taxed at 28%.
-However, once you qualify as a tax resident for year 2018 in July 2019, the School will assist you in applying for your tax refund.
+Therefore for the months of August 2019 to December 2019, you will be taxed at 28%.
+However, once you qualify as a tax resident for year 2019 in July 2020, the School will assist you in applying for your tax refund.
 This will be explained in further detail during induction.

-By January 2019, monthly tax deduction will follow the Schedule Monthly Deduction from the Inland Revenue Board, Malaysia.
+By January 2020, monthly tax deduction will follow the Schedule Monthly Deduction from the Inland Revenue Board, Malaysia.
 This deduction is an estimate and teachers are advised to set aside some money to pay the difference in the actual tax payable.